-Examine a handful of “good garden loam.”
-It is dark in color, mellow and crumbly in texture, soft and moist to the touch.
+When you examine a handful of “good garden loam.”
+The Loamy soil color is dark, mellow, and crumbly in texture, soft and moist to the touch like peat moss.

 As centuries passed, soil formation continued.
-More rock crumbled to make mineral soil, and more plant and animal residue mixed with it, the organic material part.
+More rock crumbled to make mineral particles of soil, and more plant and animal residue mixed with it, the organic material part.

 It became a living thing teeming with minute organisms such as helpful bacteria.
 Forest soils were found to be different from grassland soils, and swampland soils differed from dryland soils.

-Part of this was because of the very nature of the plant life above it (which in time was added to the soil) and part of it was because of the size and kind of rock fragments.
+Part of this was because of the very nature of the plant life above it (which in time was added to the soil), and part was because of the size and kind of rock fragments.

 Soils Get a Number Grade

-Soil scientists use a number of terms to designate or classify the various kinds of soil.
+Soil scientists use many terms to designate or classify the various kinds of soil.
 These soils contain very fine clay particle sizes of disintegrated rock.
-It is known as a heavy, cold soil and is slow to warm up in the spring.
+It is known as heavy, cold soil and is slow to warm up in the spring.

-Sandy soils are called light, warm soils although by actual weight they are heavier than clay soils.
-They contain gritty rock particles that are much larger than those found in clay.
+Sandy soils are called light, warm soils, although they are heavier than clay soils by the actual weight.
+They contain gritty rock particles much larger than those found in clay.

-Sandy soils are easy to work.
+Sandy soil is easy to work with.
 They warm up quickly in the spring.

-A disadvantage is that a sandy soil is not retentive of water moisture.
-Water not only pours through it as easily as through a sieve, but it takes much of the plant food with it.
+A disadvantage is that sandy soil is not retentive of water moisture.
+Water not only pours through it as easily as a sieve, but it also takes much of the plant food with it.